Hello and Welcome!

 Fragrance Composition:

 So what does it smell like?
-It is a very sweet, heavy gardenia perfume.
+It is classified as a very sweet, heavy gardenia soliflore fragrance for women.

-• Top notes: aldehydes, Calabrian bergamot, vegetal green note, heliotrope, mimosa
+• Top notes: aldehydes, Calabrian bergamot, vegetal green note, heliotrope, mimosa, neroli

-• Middle notes: gardenia, tuberose, coconut, jasmine concrete, ylang ylang, orange blossom
+• Middle notes: French geranium, rose, gardenia, tuberose, coconut, jasmine concrete, ylang ylang, orange blossom

-• Base notes: Abyssinian ambergris, Mysore sandalwood, birch tar, Tibetan musk, ambrette seed, labdanum, benzoin
+• Base notes: Abyssinian ambergris, Mysore sandalwood, birch tar, Tibetan musk, ambrette seed, labdanum, benzoin, storax, civet

 There are no official notes listed anywhere, so I am testing a very small amount of the parfum from my vintage c1930s bottle of Royal Gardenia in the sceptre flacon.
 The bottle was still sealed but lost most of its perfume due to evaporation, however there is some very syrupy and concentrated perfume oils down at the base of the bottle.